 The world is in pain.
 While beautiful and marvelous, it is full of suffering and injustice.
 As we share the stories that matter — the dirty, dingy stories of pain on this planet — we take the first, necessary step towards redemption.

 What’s something painful you’ve been avoiding writing?
-Share it in the comments, if you’re brave enough.
+Share in the comments.